top of page

 Phrasing: You speak in phrases.
 How do you know when a phrase ends?
 Silence.
 With no silence between phrases all you have is run-on sentences.
 People aren't listened to who talk that way.
 Break up the four notes into phrases; the silence defines the phrase.

-Inflection: In spoken language, inflection is things like stressed syllables - you don't put the emPHAsis of the wrong sylLAble!
+Inflection: In spoken language, inflection is things like stressed syllables - you don't put the emPHAsis on the wrong sylLAble!
 When you ask a question, your voice goes up at the end, right?
 The meaning is determined by inflection.
 This is illustrated by the fact that I can make the same phrase mean different things.
 Right?
 Right.

 Inflection in music is achieved by the ability to make one note sound different from another.
 Things like dynamics, vibrato, bends, slurs, hammer-ons, pull-offs, trills, pinched harmonics etc are all inflective devices or techniques.
 And the more extreme the better.
 Furthermore...